-West High School is Knoxville's only IB World School, and we are very proud to offer this prestigious program to our students.
+West High School is Knoxville's only International Baccalaureate (IB) World School and only the 11th high school in the state of Tennessee to be authorized by the International Baccalaureate Organization (IBO).
+We are very proud to offer this prestigious program to our students.
 The IB programme offers world-class curriculum and a true concurrence of learning.
-West High School will be the only school in Knox County to offer IB curriculum, and only the 11th high school in the state of Tennessee to be authorized by the International Baccalaureate Organization.